International Students Loading...

 All students require health insurance while studying at GPRC.
 International students must have basic health care coverage from Alberta Health Care, health care from another province or health insurance from a private provider.
 Students are responsible for obtaining their own personal health care coverage.
 Students moving permanently to Alberta from another country or students with a Student Authorization may contact Alberta Health Care at http://www.health.alberta.ca/ for health care coverage and services.

-Full time students in credit programs at GPRC may be automatically enrolled in, and be required to pay for, the Student Health and Dental Plan, which provides extended health and dental care coverage, unless existing coverage can be proven.
+Full time students in most credit programs at GPRC may be automatically enrolled in, and be required to pay for, the Student Health and Dental Plan, which provides extended health and dental care coverage, unless existing coverage can be proven.
 The Student Health and Dental plan can be opted out of at http://www.mystudentplan.ca/sagrpc if alternate coverage can be proven.
 Please refer to eligibility requirements on the SAGPRC website.